Watercolour Techniques and Colour: Core Skills

 What are the Watercolour Techniques

-Tea washes are simple vary dilute washes, they can be flat, blended or graded
+Tea washes are dilute washes, they can be flat, blended or graded.
+In reality we seldom use flat alover washes and they are generally graded or blended bur are worth practicing.

 Graded washes, grade into white, so are used to indicate dark to light areas, typically used around highlights